trdroid/Ruby-on-Rails-Examples/publication-app/README.md

 Add an application-wide navbar as a partial so it could be used anywhere it is needed, and include it in *publication-app/app/views/layouts/application.html.erb*

-Including a partial and link to bootstrap as explained in <http://getbootstrap.com/getting-started/>

 *publication-app/app/views/layouts/application.html.erb*

 ```erb